 Clark Clifford, in addition to his responsibilities as Secretary of Defense, headed the White House’s Vietnam Task Force – a group set up following the Tet Offensive to advise the president on future policy in Vietnam.
 On March 4, 1968, Clifford, in conversation with Johnson, said, “We [members of the Task Force] are not sure the present strategy is the right strategy – that of being spread out all over the country with a seek and destroy policy…Perhaps we should not be trying to protect all of the countryside, and instead concentrate on the cities and important areas of the country.”
-The Task Force likely based its conclusion in part on a study done by the Department of Defense’s System’s Analysts Office, which had earlier reported, “The current strategy thus can promise no early end to the conflict, nor any success in attriting the enemy or eroding Hanoi’s will to fight.
+The Task Force based its conclusions in part on a study done by the Department of Defense’s System’s Analysts Office, which had earlier reported, “The current strategy thus can promise no early end to the conflict, nor any success in attriting the enemy or eroding Hanoi’s will to fight.
 Moreover, it would entail substantial costs in South Viet Nam, in the United States, and in the rest of the world.”

 Task Force members thought the emphasis on search and destroy operations in South Vietnam’s hinterland should be replaced with an enclave strategy focused on preventing the enemy from gaining access to the population clustered in the country’s coastal plain and Mekong Delta.
 The Task Force’s recommended strategy would place U.S. troops along South Vietnam’s demographic frontier – an area that stretched southward from the DMZ to the delta along the western edge of the coastal plain.
 U.S. forces based close to the foothills of the Central Highlands would block Vietcong and North Vietnamese access to the lowland population.
 When Allied aerial spotters or reconnaissance teams located Communist forces inside what was termed the “enemy’s zone of movement” (the thinly populated regions west of the demographic frontier), U.S. and South Vietnamese troops would helicopter out to destroy them before they could enter the settled lowlands.
 This new strategy would end the casualty-inducing practice of confronting dug-in Communist troops in the remotest regions of South Vietnam.